timwu64/Deep-Reinforcement-Learning--Multi-Agent-Play-Tennis/README.md

 ## Introduction

-For this project, I will train the Multi-Agent RL to play tennis
+For this project, I trained the Multi-Agent RL to play tennis (Shown blow)

 ![Trained Agent][image1]